Rio Las Vegas: Marnell ownership (1990–99)

 The Rio was originally owned by Anthony Marnell, the chairman of MarCor.
 The company purchased the vacant property in 1988, at a cost of $11 million.
 At the end of the year, it announced plans to build the Rio, which would be Las Vegas' first all-suite hotel-casino.
 MarCor broke ground on the $80 million project on February 9, 1989.
 The groundbreaking ceremony included a 15-foot by 30-foot sand sculpture replica of the 21-story hotel.
 The resort was designed and built by Marnell Corrao Associates.

 The Rio opened on January 15, 1990.
 It featured a Brazilian theme based on Rio Carnival, and Brazilian musician Sérgio Mendes performed at the resort a few weeks later.
 The property included a 44000 sqft casino, with 900 slot machines and 42 table games.
 It also had 424 suites, five restaurants, five bars, and a pool with a waterfall.
-It employed 1,500 workers.
+It employed 1,500 workers, including cocktail waitresses known as Ipanema Girls.
 The resort's target demographic would consist primarily of local residents and motorists from southern California.
 Resort officials believed that the property's location, just west of Interstate 15 and the Las Vegas Strip, would be appealing to tourists.

 The Rio was the first casino opened by MarCor, which had largely focused on business parks and shopping centers.
 Marnell took over operations at the Rio 10 months after its opening, as he had found the early results dissatisfying.
 The resort struggled during its first two years, due to its location away from the Strip.
 By 1992, MarCor had sold all of its other properties to focus solely on the Rio.